micromata/Baumeister/README.md

         └── footer.hbs
 ```

-As you can see our pages are stored in the root of the project and are rendered as `html` pages with a little help of Handlebars.
+As you can see, our pages are stored in the root of the project and are rendered as `html` pages with a little help of Handlebars.

 Let’s take a look at the content of our files.